About VocalEssence

 VISION

-VocalEssence seeks to be forward thinking, a singing community where all find belonging to celebrate, discover, and create lasting experiences that transform hearts and minds, creating connections across all dimensions of difference.
+VocalEssence seeks to be forward-thinking—a singing community where all find belonging.
+Aspiring to inspire, we discover, celebrate, and build lasting experiences that transform hearts and minds.
+We strive to create connections that honor dimensions of difference and to serve as a catalyst for change among singers, audiences, choral organizations, and communities.

 VALUES